 Go for a walk or hike in a leaf crown.
 Gather some fresh leaves (doesn’t work with dried leaves.)
 Take the first leaf, and fold 1/3 back.
 Punch a hole through both layers of leaf beside the cross-section of veins of the leaf, between the middle vein and your fold.
 Punch another hole about 1/2″ higher on leaf, along the middle vein.
 Weave the stem of a leaf through the holes (easier if big end of stem cut off.)
 Now weave the stem of that leaf through another folded leaf with 2 holes on one side.
 Continue until you have a ring of leaves big enough to fit your head.
 Fold first leaf, make 2 holes, and put last stem through.
 Braid or tuck the stems into one another.
 Now tuck other leaves into the stems of the ring of leaves to make the crown as big as you want.

 They are easy to make, and oh-so-gorgeous.
 See our instructions for a maple leaf bouquet with tips on using other leaves, too.

 As part of the harvest celebration, there is a resurgence of barn dances and especially line dancing.
 Cowboy boots not required, but are a fun part of the whole adventure.
 There are always classes starting in the fall at the local YMCA or community center.

-Yes, maple syrup is made in the spring but the maple leaves changing color makes you crave syrup.
+Yes, maple syrup is made in the spring but the maple leaves changing color makes you crave syrup in the fall.
 Give in with pancakes smothered in maple syrup.
 Drink maple coffee – especially if you’re not into the whole pumpkin spice thing.